endometriosis

 Conservative surgery

+Conservative surgery is usually chosen for severe symptoms, when hormones are not providing relief or if you are having fertility problems.
 If you have endometriosis and are trying to become pregnant, surgery to remove as much endometriosis as possible while preserving your uterus and ovaries (conservative surgery) may increase your chances of success.
 If you have severe pain from endometriosis, you may also benefit from surgery.
 After surgery, most women have relief from pain.
-However, about 40–80% of women have pain again within 2 years of surgery.
+However, about 40 to 80% of women have pain again within 2 years after surgery.
 The more severe the disease, the more likely it is to return.
 Taking birth control pills or other medications after having surgery may help extend the pain-free period.

 Your doctor may do this procedure laparoscopically or through traditional abdominal surgery in more extensive cases.
 In laparoscopic surgery, your surgeon inserts a slender viewing instrument (laparoscope) through a small incision near your navel and inserts instruments to remove endometrial tissue through another small incision.